onfido/onfido-sdk-ui/README.md

 })
 ```

+To enable callbacks on the cross-device flow you must also host the cross-device experience of the Onfido SDK yourself.
+This can be done using the [cross device URL](#cross-device-url) premium enterprise feature.
+Once this is set up you must initialize the SDK with the callbacks and `useCustomizedApiRequests` options shown above as well as `mobileFlow: true`.

 #### Callbacks Overview
 The callbacks will provide you with a FormData object including the information that the SDK would send to Onfido.
 These callbacks will be invoked when the user confirms their image on the UI and won’t send the request to Onfido unless requested in the response.